sarah27h/four-card-feature-section-master/README.md

 ## Building project

 - Use mobile-first design approach for the challenge
-- It's design based on the Css Grid system
+- It's design based on the CSS Grid system